 Doodling can actually help you focus and make it easier to listen.
 It can relieve stress and improve productivity. ...
 Researchers speculate that doodling helps the brain remain active compared to the strain of paying single-minded, continuous attention.

-We all develop a unique presence on social networking, our work, our culture, our friends & family, our spiritual beliefs, and so we create a sort of branding of our digital identity.
-This image of ourselves gives others an idea of who we are.
-Isn't that what social networking is all about, to get an idea of who people are?
+we all develop a unique presence on social networking, our work, our culture, our friends & family, our spiritual beliefs, thus we create a personal brand of our identity in cyberworld.
+This image of ourselves gives others an image of who we are.
+Isn't that what social networking is all about, to get a mental picture of who people are?
 The image we create and the words we write are a direct reflection of our thoughts.

 Reflect your thoughts well, digitally brand yourself wisely.

 "We are what we imagine.